We've all heard of the London and Boston marathons, but what about these adventurous running races?Read more...

 Ethiopia - The author’s take

-To the world at large, Ethiopia is practically synonymous with famine and desert, to the extent that the Ethiopian Airlines’ Johannesburg office regularly receives tactful enquiries about what, if any, food is served on their flights.
+To the world at large, Ethiopia is practically synonymous with famine and desert.
+So much so that its national carrier, Ethiopian Airlines, regularly receives tactful enquiries about what, if any, food is served on their flights.
 This widespread misconception, regarding a country set in a continent plagued by drought and erratic rainfall, says much about the workings of the mass media.
 It says rather less about Ethiopia.

 Contrary to Western myth, the elevated central plateau that covers half of Ethiopia’s surface area, and supports the vast majority of its population, is the most extensive contiguous area of fertile land in the eastern side of Africa.
 The deserts do exist, stretching from the base of the plateau to the Kenyan border and the Red Sea and Somali coast, but they are, as you might expect, thinly populated; they have little impact on the life of most Ethiopians – and they are most unlikely to be visited by tourists.
 To all intents and purposes, the fertile highland plateau is Ethiopia.

 Ethiopia’s fledgling tourist industry revolves around the richest historical heritage in sub-Saharan Africa.
-The town of Axum was, from the 1st to the 7th century AD, the centre of an empire that stretched from the Nile River across the Red Sea to Yemen.
+The town of Axum was for several centuries the centre of an ancient empire that stretched from the Nile River across the Red Sea to Yemen.
 The medieval capital of Lalibela boasts a cluster of monolithic rock-hewn churches regarded by many as the unofficial eighth wonder of the world.
 There is also Gondar, the site of five 17th-century castles built by King Fasil and his successors.
-And all around the country are little-visited monasteries and other rock-hewn churches, many of them over 1,000 years old and still in active use.
+And all around the country are little-visited monasteries and other rock-hewn churches, many of them more than 1,000 years old and still in active use.

 Ethiopia confounds every expectation.
 Many people arrive expecting a vast featureless desert and human degradation, and instead find themselves overwhelmed by the country’s majestic landscapes and climatic abundance, and immersed in a culture infectiously besotted with itself and its history.
 While the rest of the world taps its feet, Ethiopia, I suspect, will always breakdance with its shoulders.
 And, in case you’re wondering, there’s really no need to pack sandwiches for the flight.